 But why are we so committed to solid hardwood and why do we think it’s the best material for residence hall furniture?

 There are a number of reasons.
 One of those is because selectively harvested solid hardwood is by far the most sustainable furniture material.
-You can learn more about why solid wood is the greenest choice for residence halls here.
-You can also learn why it puts rubberwood and faux-wood or fiberboard laminate furniture to shame here.

 In addition to its environmental credentials, wood possesses other qualities that make it DCI’s resource of choice and why we think that you should choose it too.